IrritatedEllipses/devdump/README.md

 A repository for archives, design notes, and future plans for the Daily Dev Dump posted at <http://www.shacknews.com/chatty>.

+An ongoing project for an archive UI is available at <https://github.com/IrritatedEllipses/devdump-ui>

 ***

 ## What is the Daily Dev Dump